Extrachromosomal DNA: Clinical significance

 Extrachromosomal DNA (ecDNA) found in cancer have historically been referred to as Double minute chromosomes (DMs), which present as paired chromatin bodies under light microscopy.
 Double minute chromosomes represent ~30% of the cancer-containing spectrum of ecDNA, including single bodies and have been found to contain identical gene content as single bodies.
 The ecDNA notation encompasses all forms of the large, oncogene-containing, extrachromosomal DNA found in cancer cells.
 This type of ecDNA is commonly seen in cancer cells of various histologies, but virtually never in normal cells. ecDNA are thought to be produced through double-strand breaks in chromosomes or over-replication of DNA in an organism.
 Studies show that in cases of cancer and other genomic instability, higher levels of EEs can be observed.

 Mitochondrial DNA can play a role in the onset of disease in a variety of ways.
 Point mutations in or alternative gene arrangements of mtDNA have been linked to several diseases that affect the heart, central nervous system, endocrine system, gastrointestinal tract, eye, and kidney.
 Loss of the amount of mtDNA present in the mitochondria can lead to a whole subset of diseases known as mitochondrial depletion syndromes (MDDs) which affect the liver, central and peripheral nervous systems, smooth muscle and hearing in humans.
 There have been mixed, and sometimes conflicting, results in studies that attempt to link mtDNA copy number to the risk of developing certain cancers.
 Studies have been conducted that show an association between both increased and decreased mtDNA levels and the increased risk of developing breast cancer.
 A positive association between increased mtDNA levels and an increased risk for developing kidney tumors has been observed but there does not appear to be a link between mtDNA levels and the development of stomach cancer.

 Extrachromosomal DNA is found in Apicomplexa, which is a group of protozoa.
-The malaria parasite (genus Plasmodium), the AIDS-related pathogen (Taxoplasma and Cryptosporidium) are both members of the Apicomplexa group.
+The malaria parasite (genus Plasmodium), the AIDS-related pathogen (Toxoplasma and Cryptosporidium) are both members of the Apicomplexa group.
 Mitochondrial DNA (mtDNA) was found in the malaria parasite.
 There are two forms of extrachromosomal DNA found in the malaria parasites.
 One of these is 6-kb linear DNA and the second is 35-kb circular DNA.
 These DNA molecules have been researched as potential nucleotide target sites for antibiotics.